utkarsh8819-bit/bulldozer-price-prediction/README.md

-# 🚜 Bulldozer Price Prediction
+# Bulldozer Price Prediction 🚜

-An end-to-end Machine Learning project for predicting bulldozer sale prices using Scikit-Learn and Random Forest Regressor.

-This project includes:
+This project is based on the Blue Book for Bulldozers dataset from Kaggle.
+The goal of the project is to predict the selling price of bulldozers using machine learning techniques.

+I worked on:
-- Data preprocessing
+- Data cleaning and preprocessing
+- Handling missing values
 - Feature engineering
-- Exploratory Data Analysis (EDA)
+- Model training using Random Forest Regressor
-- Model training and evaluation
+- Model evaluation and prediction
-- Feature importance analysis
-- Streamlit web application for predictions

----

-## 📌 Problem Statement

-The goal of this project is to predict the future sale price of bulldozers based on machine-related features and historical sales data.

----

-## 🛠 Technologies Used
+The project was built using:
 - Python
 - Pandas
 - NumPy